navkar/Predictions/README.md

 * Teachers will be high demand and have more value.
 * Collapse of make-up/fashion/bollywood industry
 * New form of agriculture will be revealed.
+* **People** will start to sacrifice themselves for greater good.
+This is very much possible in 2025.

 #### 2024 - 2025